Chopin's last piano gets its 19th-century features back

 Chopin, Poland’s best known and beloved classical music composer and pianist, was born in 1810 in Zelazowa Wola near Warsaw to a Polish mother and a French father.
 He left Poland at 19 to broaden his musical education in Vienna and then in Paris, where he settled, composing, giving concerts and teaching the piano.

 He died on Oct.
 17, 1849, in Paris and is buried at the Pere Lachaise cemetery.
-His heart is at the Holy Cross Church in Warsaw.
+His sister Ludwika brought his heart to Warsaw where it is in one of the pillars at the Holy Cross Church.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.